erick38/A-TOW---SYSTEMS/README.md

 ## Usage and Licensing

-**Important:** This repository contains proprietary code and is not open for public use, modification, or redistribution.

-The code and content in this repository are the intellectual property of [erick bedolla] and are subject to copyright law.
-Unauthorized use, copying, modification, distribution, or any other form of unauthorized reproduction is prohibited without explicit written permission from [erick bedolla].

-If you have questions or are interested in licensing this code for your use, please contact [dev3bedolla8@gmail.com].
+If you have questions please contact [dev3bedolla8@gmail.com].